 The program utilises much technology enhanced learning (TEL) concepts to facilitate learning.
-For the IRP and assignment related assessments, the program utilises a virtual learning environment and learning management system (e.g Turnitin, Canvas, Canvas,).
-To ensure ethical integrity, promote self-awareness and personal proficiency, the student is required to normally submit assignment/report-based work through a software to ensure no plagiarised information is included as part of the report.
-The work is then required to be submitted onto a TEL platform for assessment and will receive specific and comprehensive written feedback.
+For the IRP and assignment related assessments, the program utilises a virtual learning environment and learning management system (e.g, Turnitin, Canvas).
+The work is required to be submitted onto a TEL platform for assessment and will receive specific and comprehensive written feedback.
 This is based on a predefined assessment criterion (specified rubrics) and contextual feedback on the content.
 This provides the student an excellent opportunity to clearly understand any limitations in the work, the reasons and justification for the mark received and areas of improvement in the future.
+To ensure ethical integrity, promote selfawareness and personal proficiency, the assignment/report-based work is passed through a software to ensure no plagiarised information is included as part of the report.

-For examination based summative assessments the program follows a whole class approach (described earlier) which provides the student with an opportunity to better understand how the cohort has fared in general and to reflect on his responses to the technical questions in retrospect.
+For examination based summative assessments the program follows a whole class approach (described earlier), which provides the student with an opportunity to better understand how the cohort has fared in general and to reflect on their responses to the technical questions in retrospect.
 This also enables speeding up of feedback whilst enhancing/ improving the learning experience through providing clear indications of performance (such as sample marking followed by common mistakes / points done well).